 We found 4 family medicine practitioners who accept HealthLink near Garnett, KS.

-Dr. Mackenzie Peterson's specialty is family medicine.
-After attending the University of Kansas School of Medicine, she completed her residency training at a hospital affiliated with the University of Missouri-Kansas City (UMKC).
-She accepts Coventry, Humana ChoiceCare Network, and Viant, in addition to other insurance carriers.
-Dr. Peterson is affiliated with Anderson County Hospital.
+Dr. Wendy Belcher is a Garnett, KS physician who specializes in family medicine.
+She graduated from the University of Kansas School of Medicine and then she performed her residency at a hospital affiliated with the University of Illinois at Peoria.
+In her practice, she is particularly interested in primary care and forensics.
+Dr. Belcher accepts Coventry, Humana ChoiceCare Network, and Viant, as well as other insurance carriers.
+She is affiliated with Anderson County Hospital.

 Currently in medical care in the United States, there are four main primary care specialties: family medicine, internal medicine, pediatrics, and geriatrics.
 Internal medicine is primary care for adults, pediatrics is primary care for children and infants, and geriatrics is primary care for seniors.
 Family medicine, the broadest specialty, is primary care for all ages.

 A family medicine physician is a medical ‘home base’ for patients.
 They treat all ages, all sexes, all organs, and all diseases.
 They can see every member of the family, from birth through old age.
 This allows family medicine doctors to develop long-term relationships with their patients and to understand how their patients’ role in the family affects their health.
 They can provide check-ups, immunizations, screening services, gynecological exams and obstetric care, routine health care, and health counseling.
 When more specialized care is needed, a family medicine doctor can refer their patients to appropriate specialists.
 They can become educators and advocates for their patients in the sometimes overwhelming health care system.

 As health care changes in this country, family medicine is a growing specialty for families and individuals who are seeking more personalized health care and a more personal relationship with their physician.